DerailedJake/SocTest/README.md

 * Users can create posts with description and optional picture
 * Users can create stories and attach posts to them
 * Users can comment on posts
+* Users can give likes to all above
+* Users can send messages to each other
-* Tests are currently basic, often incomplete, will be expanded in following days
+* Tests cover most features, will be improved and expanded in future
 * Mechanize used to scrape pictures from internet
-* ChatGPT used to create lots of text on website, posts and users descriptions
+* ChatGPT used to create lots of text on website

-More features in progress: liking, following, mailing services, notifications for users
+More features are coming: mailing services, following and observing users and content, notifications when stuff appears or there are new messages in chats